Kukuvz/Kukuvz/README.md

 - 👋 Hi, I’m Anton Gaivoronskiy
-- 👀 I’m interested Frontend development
+- 👀 I’m interested DevOps

+<!---
 - 🌱 I’m currently learning DevOps

-<!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...